massif-press/compcon/README.md

   ---

 # Roadmap
-### α
-- View LANCER pilots and their mech configurations from stored JSON data

 ### β
 - Create and save LANCER pilots
 - Create and save LANCER mech configurations, per pilot